 The housing market around the Greater Boston area is enduring a market climate never seen before as a result of the COVID-19 pandemic.
 Inventory initially dropped in March 2020 as a result of sellers pausing on listing their homes and that number has stayed extremely low since.
 Now in 2022, it’s predicted that inventory will continue to stay low and competition will remain immensely high.
 In this ultra-competitive market, buyers need to do all they can to make the strongest offer when the right house becomes available.
 The first line of defense is hiring an experienced REALTOR® who is an expert at handling the complexities of multiple offers.
 Then buyers will have a highly-skilled professional to help them implement some of the following tactics to help set their offer apart from others in a bidding war.

-Have your lender keep your pre-approval letter current, within 20 days, and if possible, specific to the property you’re bidding on.
+Have your lender keep your pre-approval letter or pre-commitment current, within 20 days, and if possible, specific to the property you’re bidding on.
 When choosing your lender, make sure they are committed enough to go to bat for you in a bidding war.
 They should be well known, respected among agents in the area, and highly specialized in mortgage lending.
 If this lender really is willing to go to bat for you, they’ll get on the phone, with the listing broker, after hours if required, and vouch for you; that you’re fully qualified for the loan and that your documents have been reviewed entirely.

 Consider writing into the offer that you’ll purchase the property regardless of the appraised value.
 List prices typically reflect the comps (comparative properties) of homes sold in the neighborhood in the past six months.
 This is different than the appraised value which, these days as prices rise, can be lower than list price.
 Lenders lend based on the appraised value, so if you offer based on the higher list price, you’re responsible for covering the difference.
 However, in a market where prices are increasing, you should not have any problem getting the value of what you paid.